AndrewPiroli/ppcskel/README.md

 Thanks to MethodOrMadness and company for testing and help finding a USB Gecko.

-Without the USB Gecko's debug output from mini, it would have taken much longer to find the bugged ELF Program Header.
+Without the USB Gecko's debug output from mini, it would have taken much longer to find the bugged compiler we had issues with.